KeithCharlieTaylor/kct-to-merge-and-delete/README.md

 - Google Custom Search Engine Code

 ## Keith Taylor's Recent GitHub Activity
 - Mar 22 2019 - Personal GitHub Pages started and linked to other GitHub Content.
+I started by creating a repository with the same name as my username.
+Because that is how I interpreted the instructions at [User, Organization, and Project Pages](https://help.github.com/en/articles/user-organization-and-project-pages).
+But I didn't spot that I'm required to give the full name, including *'.github.io'*.
+Anyway, I've decided to restart my GitHub personal website by forking the code at [Get started building your personal website](https://github.com/github/personal-website#get-started-building-your-personal-website)

 ## Keith Taylor's GitHub History
 - Mar 22 2018 - Joined GitHub